 Kendrick has an excellent school record of success across all areas of the curriculum and is regularly acknowledged as one of the very best state schools in the country.
 In its last five OFSTED inspections, Kendrick was judged an "outstanding" school.
-In our most recent inspection in November 2022, OFSTED stated "Pupils and sixth formers are justly proud of their school community.
+In our most recent inspection in

+November 2022, OFSTED stated "Pupils and sixth formers are justly proud of their school community.
 They delight in their learning and truly excel here.
 One parent spoke for many when reflecting, 'The school does a great job of creating well-rounded, kind, human beings who will hopefully go on to make the world a better place.
 The academic results are important of course, but far from the only focus.'
 Inspectors totally agree."

-In the government's performance tables for this year, 2023, Kendrick School's Progress 8 score is +1.06, placing Kendrick in the top 2% of schools nationwide in terms of progress of students from KS2-KS4.
+In the government's performance tables for the last few years, Kendrick's progress 8 score has consistently been plus 1, placing Kendrick in the top 2% of schools nationwide in terms of progress of students from KS2-KS4.
 A love of learning is at the heart of Kendrick with a strong emphasis on high quality teaching.
 Students are bright, enthusiastic, and curious and have a passion for learning.
 All staff are hardworking and dedicated to the school; teaching staff are experts in their field and are committed to achieving the best for their students.
 In the sixth form this can be seen in the excellent working and learning relationships between staff and students as well as the dedicated and committed pastoral support.

 We offer a full and varied programme of A Levels which facilitate all students to pursue their studies at university.
 Most of our students apply to university and they are carefully supported through this process by experienced staff.
 As well as the formal curriculum, sixth form students are encouraged to take a lead in extracurricular education and activities and work cooperatively with younger students.
 The House system provides opportunities for healthy competition with numerous and varied annual House events.
 These events are often led and coordinated by the Kendrick Student Leadership Team and House Captains who work energetically with staff to support this vital community aspect of the school often referred to as the Kendrick Community Spirit.
-Our sixth form students are excellent role models to younger students, and they are encouraged to take on this responsibility as part of their personal development by integrating with students academically, as mentors or in community activities.
-I am very proud of our sixth form students, not only for what they contribute to Kendrick, but also for their skills and attributes.
-The education they receive, enables them to make good and meaningful life choices.
+Our sixth form students are excellent role models to younger students; they are encouraged to take on this responsibility as part of their personal development by integrating with students academically, as mentors or in community activities.
+I am very proud of our sixth form students for their contribution to the school and the skills and attributes they demonstrate.
+The education they receive enables them to make good and meaningful life choices.

 As the Headteacher of Kendrick, my vision is to lead, inspire and make a difference to the lives of young people.
 I believe passionately in girls' education and know that Kendrick School provides its students with the very best education there is.
 As a prospective sixth form student at Kendrick, you will have the opportunity to receive a high-quality education that will prepare you for university entrance.
-At the same time, you will be able to develop your personal, social and community skills to help you become a responsible and independent individual who will be able to make a positive contribution to society.
+At the same time, you will be able to develop your personal, social and community skills to enable you to become a responsible and independent individual who will be able to make a positive contribution to society.